 Silver Dollar City continued to grow, adding stagecoach rides and a steam train.
 Ingenuity in handling challenges led to some of the park's long-standing traditions.
 When the steam train needed a stop to build up enough steam to make the final run up a hill to get back to the station, the rest period was turned into interactive theater.
 Comedic train robbers would come out of the woods to hold up the passengers while the boilers churned up the necessary steam to complete the ride.

 The first craft festival held at the park in 1963 had native craftsmen demonstrating 19 crafts including woodcarving, tie hacking, shingle splitting, blacksmithing, weaving, lye soap making and candlemaking.
 Visitors were so interested in the demonstrations that more resident craftsmen were added, including a glass blower, a weaver, a potter and a silversmith.
 That year 500,000 people visited the park and Silver Dollar City became Missouri's number one tourist attraction.
-By 1998, visitors were topping two million.

 From natural wonder to international attraction, it all started with a hole in the ground.